tyler-jones8209/tyler-jones8209/README.md

 ### Work
 - I'm currently working at Earlham College as a Student System Administrator, as well as a CS Tutor.
-- I have three years of experience working as a Janitor/Maintenance for Richmond Community Schools.
+- I have three years of experience working in Janitorial/Maintenance for Richmond Community Schools.

 ### Interests